JaKooLit/Debian-Hyprland/README.md

 > [!WARNING]
 > If you have GDM already as log-in manager, DO NOT install SDDM
 > You will encounter issues.
 See [`Issue 2 - SDDM`](https://github.com/JaKooLit/Debian-Hyprland/issues/2)
-> If you have nvidia, by default debian is installing nouveau or open-source nvidia driver.
-If you want to keep the default nvidia driver installed by Debian, choose N on the if you have nvidia question.
-Or else you will encounter same issue as SDDM above.

 ### Gallery and Videos
 <details>